alvst/homebridge-switchbot-thermostat/README.md

 - Support for changing the temperature of your thermostat using 2 Switchbots
 - Support for turning your thermostat On/Off using 1 Switchbot
+- Fahrenheit (in 1 degree increments) and Celsius Support support.
 - Full support for Queuing
   - This eliminates 'No Response' errors from HomeKit.
 It also enables you to send multiple requests like increase the temperature to 70 degrees, then increase the temperature again to 74 degrees.
 - Full Automation Support